How to Make a Training Video Right in PowerPoint

 Conclusion

-That concludes our guide on how to make a training video in PowerPoint.
+That concludes our guide on how to create training videos using PowerPoint.
 We hope it will help you create a professional-looking tutorial that your viewers will love.
-If you still haven’t downloaded iSpring Suite, try it for free right now
+If you still haven’t downloaded iSpring Suite, try it for free right now.